rfk/wasm-polyfill/README.md

   interesting to make more parts of the output more asm.js-like over time.

 * The WASM stack is simulated using local variables.
-In the above we have "slX" for a long on the stack in position X, and "siX" for an int at position X.  This works but generates a lot of unnecessary variable shuffling, and there are probably lots of opportunities to elide stack variables.
+In the above we have `si0` for an int on the stack in position zero, `sl1` for a long at position 1, and so-on.
+This works but generates a lot of unnecessary variable shuffling, and there are probably lots of opportunities to elide stack variables.

 * We simulate 64-bit integers using a `Long` class, to simplify the code generation logic.